 Pad Your Schedule for Airport Connections

 Keep in mind that just because your airline will sell you an itinerary with a tight connection, that doesn’t mean you should buy it.
-Getting off a plane and walking to a distant departure gate can easily squeeze a 30-minute connection close to zero.
-Even if you make it in time, the experience can be stressful, and it may leave you with no time for things like visiting the restroom or buying a meal before your next flight.
+Getting off a plane and walking to a distant departure gate can easily condense a 30-minute connection into almost nothing.
+Even if you make it in time, the experience can be stressful and leave you with no time for things like visiting the restroom or buying a meal before your next flight.

 Travelers with special needs—such as those with physical disabilities or families with small children—might need even more time when getting around a large airport.
 You may also want to allow for a longer connection if you’re traveling at a busy time of year (such as Thanksgiving or Labor Day weekend).

 Finally, consider how likely your first flight is to be delayed.
 Could your itinerary be affected by snow in the winter or afternoon thunderstorms in the summer?
 Is your first flight on the U.S. Department of Transportation’s list of chronically delayed flights?
 If so, build in a little extra wiggle room.

 Typically, any connecting itinerary you arrange on a single ticket conforms with whatever connecting times apply.
 That’s true even on tickets that involve two airlines, as long as those airlines have interline agreements.
 The booking systems automatically incorporate requisite times.
 And single tickets usually provide for checking baggage through from origin to destination, including interline transfers.

 Stick to One Airline or Alliance on a Flight Connection